What Shoes to Wear in New York Winter

 I don’t care how sedentary you are in your natural habitat.
 My step count generally doesn’t make it past 1,000 five out of seven days a week and I still walk it out when I am in New York.
 For a brisk, but sunny winter day, you will want to wear some comfortable sneakers.
 I recommend either the Adidas Cloudfoam shoes or Allbirds Wool Runners.

-I bought this pair of sneakers for my three-month Europe trip and these shoes were such a dream, I felt like I was walking on clouds.
+I bought a pair of Daily QT sneakers for my three-month Europe trip and these shoes were such a dream, I felt like I was walking on clouds.
 Had to…

 If you have visited my blog before, you may know that I have a terrible lower back.
 I threw out my back on my last two Europe trips (who knew spelunking at 29 years of age was too physically demanding?) and these shoes did not hurt my feet or back AT ALL during my 28,000- steps-a-day on cobblestones.
 I did not even break them in first which is a major travel faux pas.
 Whatever shoes you bring, have them well broken-in before you arrive.

 Disclaimer: I do not own a pair of these.
 But, so many of my fellow travel professionals wear Allbirds and speak so highly of these shoes that I just had to include them.
 These shoes will also be going on my holiday wish list.
 The Allbirds website will explain much more in depth, but basically these shoes are sourced from 17.5 micron superfine New Zealand Merino wool.
 Sounds fancy.
 Allbirds minimize odor (you don’t need to wear socks with them), regulate temperature, are machine washable, and have a low carbon footprint.

 Boots for New York Winter